Broadmeadows railway station, Melbourne: Incidents and accidents

 On 14 September 1960, steam locomotive R755, which was hauling a passenger service from Numurkah, was involved in a collision when it rear-ended an Albury – Melbourne goods service at 40 mph (65 km/h).
 The goods service had been detaching a number of livestock wagons and was given clearance to enter the Albion–Jacana freight line.
 However, the passenger service, which had been waiting at Craigieburn, was also given clearance.
 The goods service split when it was moving forward, delaying the train, when the collision occurred.
 After the accident, R755 was re-railed and moved to the Broadstore branch line.
 The locomotive was damaged beyond repair and was scrapped in November of that year.

 On 3 February 1979, a Numurkah – Geelong bound grain train derailed as it was entering the Albion–Jacana freight line.
 Eight wagons derailed, and the overhead wires and stanchions were also brought down.

 On 14 November 1996, two Comeng train sets collided between Broadmeadows and Jacana, injuring 13 people.
-It occurred after a city-bound train collided with a stationary Broadmeadows bound train.
+It occurred after a city-bound train collided with a stationary Broadmeadows-bound train.
 Two carriages derailed in the collision.

-On 3 February 2003, an unattended Comeng set, led by carriage 394M, rolled away from Broadmeadows station, and ran as far as Spencer Street station, where it collided with V/Line locomotive N463, which was leading a Bacchus Marsh-bound train.
+On 3 February 2003, an unattended Comeng set, led by carriage 394M, rolled away from Broadmeadows station, and ran as far as Spencer Street, where it collided with V/Line locomotive N463, which was leading a Bacchus Marsh-bound train.